LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ```

 \*The do-while one to me is a bit weird, but from what I've researched it seems to try and avoid the faults of the preprocessor.
-The do-while is a way to declare variables in more complicated expressions while maintaining a scope.
+The do-while is a way to declare variables in more complicated expressions, maintaining a scope, and having to insert a semi-colon at the end.
-It's a bit of a hack, but a more acceptable one.
+It's a bit of a hack.

 Below are listed as not compliant

 ```
 /* the following are NOT compliant */
 #define int32_t long    /* use typedef instead */
 #define STARTIF if(     /* unbalanced () and language redefinition */
 #define CAT PI          /* non-parenthesised expression */
 ```

 NASA further says when defining a macro you shall not define them inside a block or function, and the usage of #undef shall not be used.

 The preprocessor can do much more than these defines and includes though.
-Its operations includes conditional compilation, header guards, token pasting, and recursion.
+Its operations includes conditional compilation, header guards, token pasting, and recursive macros.
 I gotta be honest recursive macros just sounds evil.

 Conditional compilation are the statements like `#if, #ifdef, #elif, #else, #ifndef, #endif`.